spglib/spglib/cmake/README.md

 ### Linking against locally installed spglib

 We currently support two ways of linking this project: using native `cmake` or via `pkg-config`.
-The native cmake package and namespace are `Spglib`.
-The cmake targets and pkg-config files exported are:
+The native CMake package and namespace are `Spglib`.
+The CMake targets and pkg-config files exported are:

 |   CMake target    | pkg-config file | Description                                                      |